 Call us biased, but print is pretty great.
-Its history runs parallel with the history of civilization.
+The history of print runs parallel with the history of civilization.
 It’s been an integral part of our development as a species and has proved to be a key contributor in spreading culture across the globe.
 Talk about credentials!

-For roughly 1,400 years, from the creation of woodcut printing to the modern day techniques of digital printing, we have strived for new and inventive ways to speed up and mechanize the print process.
-To give you a little more insight into how far print has come, we invite you to join us on a journey through the ages to highlight the key moments in the evolution of print…
+We have striven for new and inventive ways to speed up and mechanise the print process for roughly 1,400 years, from the creation of woodcut print to the modern-day techniques of digital printing.
+To give you more insight into how far print has come, we invite you to join us on a journey through the ages with this brief history of printing!

 Woodblock Printing - 200AD

-This invention of Woodblock Printing was revolutionary.
+The invention of printing was revolutionary.
 It was the first time in history when a design could be created and then accurately and quickly replicated.
-Interestingly, Woodblock Printing wasn't popular in Europe until the 1400s, despite being developed in China whopping 1,200 years earlier!
+Interestingly, Woodblock Printing wasn't popular in Europe until the 1400s, despite being developed in China some 1,200 years earlier.
 Behind the times or what!

 Movable Type - 1041